geyang/deep_learning_plotting_example/README.md

     Desaturated colors look the best to the eye.
 Either turn the alpha to 0.3 or 0.7 depends on the color, or directly desaturate color with color picker.

     We are less sensitive to green than red, use different alpha value for these colors.

+    **note**: my plots tend to be too light from time to time.
+This is just a personal taste.
+The optimal does change depends on the monitor, but with wider adoption of Macs with IPS panel, this is becoming less of a problem.

 3. **Simpler Plot, Simpler Message**